-Home air conditioners get a heavy workout during hot summer months, and A/C coils are one of those components that can make or break your electric bill.
-Dust & dirt buildup is the number one enemy of your air conditioning unit, diminishing the proper transfer of heat over the coils.
+Home air conditioners get a heavy workout during hot summer months.
+Condenser coils are one of those components that can make or break your electric bill.
+Dust and dirt buildup are the number one enemy of your air conditioning unit, impeding heat transfer and keeping your AC from working efficiently.

-You can avoid higher energy costs and the potential need to replace your A/C unit entirely by replacing your air filter every four months, and giving your condenser coils a good cleaning with Simple Green All-Purpose Cleaner.
+You can avoid higher energy costs and the potential need to replace your air conditioner entirely by replacing your air filter every four months, and giving your condenser coils a good cleaning with Simple Green Foaming Coil Cleaner.